SteveALee/fullmeasure-blog/source/_posts/relative-notes-tool.md

 tags:
 ---

-**The Relative Notes concept is simple: monitor what notes are being played and display the syllable or number that represents the played note relative to a reference tonic note (key centre).
-Ideally it will work with singing as this is a fundamental skill in developing relative musicality on any instrument.**
+**The Relative Notes companion app concept is simple: monitor which MIDI notes are being played and display the syllable or number that represents the played note relative to a reference tonic note (key centre).
+It will even work with singing when using with the Dubler pitch-to-MIDI program**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4kNCYW4tiGQ?si=zVuWIzZrZl2W5lUL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>